Skip to main content

 First, building up local vaccine production can contribute to the development of a high-value biotech sector in Africa, with positive knock-on effects for economic growth, workforce development, and knowledge transfer.
 Currently, vaccine demand in Africa is about $1.3 billion, and it could expand to as much as $5.6 billion by 2040.
 If progressively more of this demand is met by African suppliers or suppliers operating (and employing) in Africa, the benefits to local economies could be significant.

-Second, African countries will no longer be dependent on the choices of wealthy governments and corporations based in the Global North in the event of a future COVID-like crisis.
-The ability to protect citizens and ensure their basic rights, including the right to health, is part of the basic functions of any state.
+Second, AVMA will have benefits for the sovereignty and health security of African countries, as they will no longer be dependent on the choices of wealthy governments and corporations based in the Global North in the event of a future COVID-like crisis.
+The ability to protect citizens and ensure their basic rights, including the right to health, is core to all states.
 A more equitable global vaccine market will help African governments to more fully provide for the health and safety of their people in normal times and, especially, in times of crisis.
 Localizing manufacturing in Africa is, therefore, an important part of African health security.

 Beyond AVMA